joostmeijles/blog/content/jss_cart_actions.md

     );
 }
 ```
+> See [useState](https://reactjs.org/docs/hooks-state.html) and [useEffect](https://reactjs.org/docs/hooks-effect.html) for a more detailed explanation.

 In order to make the token context available to all JSS components we add `AuthProvider` as wrapper in to the `AppRoot`.